 First United Methodist Church of Fort Worth Youth Ministries is committed to communicating to all students that they are known and loved by Christ.
 The Youth Ministries offer opportunities each week to help 7th – 12th-grade students connect with each other and grow in their faith.
 We are a community that welcomes, empowers, and serves all youth and equips them to go out and be God’s people in the world.
 If you are new to FUMCFW, welcome!
 We hope you will join us on a Sunday morning or evening.
 On either occasion, there will be a parent volunteer or staff member to greet you at the front door and introduce you to the rest of the youth staff and some other students your age.
-If you have any questions about the ministry or what is going on, call the Youth Office at 817-339-3888 or email the youth staff:

 Our Sunday morning program just for youth offers a great chance to connect with friends and meet new people, worship God, and grow in faith.
 It begins in the Big Room of the Justin Building with worship for all 7th – 12th-graders led by youth staff, our youth-led praise band, and other youth.
 From worship, students are dismissed to Sunday School classes divided by age.
 We wrap up in time for families to worship together at 11:00 am.